Skip to main content

 If they run npx ignite-cli generate screen Pizza, it'll name the file PizzaScreen.ts.

-If you'd like to customize the filename you can provide a filename option in the frontmatter of the template like so:
+If you'd like to customize the filename you can provide a filename option in the front matter of the template like so:

 ---